Web Prolog manual

 exit(+Pid, +Reason) is det.

-Exit the process identified by Pid with Reason.
+Terminates the process identified by Pid with Reason.
 For remote actors, the runtime routes this request through the remote node.

 Predicate: !/2, send/2-3